About GKE Inference Gateway

 GKE Inference Gateway dynamically distributes inference requests to model servers within the InferencePool object.
 This helps optimize resource utilization and maintains performance under varying load conditions.
 GKE Inference Gateway uses the following two mechanisms to manage traffic distribution:

 • Endpoint picking: dynamically selects the most suitable model server to handle an inference request.
-It monitors server load and availability, then makes routing decisions.
+It monitors server load and availability, then makes optimal routing decisions by calculating a score for each server combining a number of optimization heuristics:

 • Queueing and shedding: manages request flow and prevents traffic overload.
-GKE Inference Gateway stores incoming requests in a queue, prioritizes requests based on defined criteria, and drops requests when the system is overloaded.
+GKE Inference Gateway stores incoming requests in a queue and prioritizes requests based on defined priority.

-GKE Inference Gateway supports streaming inference for applications like chatbots and live translation that require continuous or near-real-time updates.
-Streaming inference delivers responses in incremental chunks or segments, rather than as a single, complete output.
+GKE Inference Gateway supports streaming inference for applications like chatbots and live translation, which require continuous or near-real-time updates.
+Streaming inference delivers responses in incremental chunks or segments, instead of a single, complete output.
 If an error occurs during a streaming response, the stream terminates, and the client receives an error message.
 GKE Inference Gateway does not retry streaming responses.

 Explore application examples

-This section provides examples to address various generative AI application scenarios by using GKE Inference Gateway.
+This section provides examples of using GKE Inference Gateway to address various generative AI application scenarios.

 Example 1: Serve multiple generative AI models on a GKE cluster